AllenInstitute/argschema/README.md

 [![Documentation Status](https://readthedocs.org/projects/argschema/badge/)](http://argschema.readthedocs.io/en/master/)
 # argschema

+DO NOT ACCEPT, JUST SHOWING OFF CLA ASSISTANT

 This python module simplifies the development of modules that would like to define and check a particular set of input parameters, but be able to flexibly define those inputs in different ways in different contexts.